Groups for Children

 Painting for Play (ages 2-4) Tuesdays 9:30-10:15: This group is all paint, all experiments, all fun.
 Small artists use different techniques and painting implements to begin learning the basics of playing with color and texture, developing gross and fine motor skills through movement and mess!

-Creative Arts Jr. (ages 3-5) Tuesdays or Fridays 1-1:45 pm: Through age-appropriate art experiences with a variety of media, your child will explore basic art skills with a balance of structure and experimentation.
+Creative Arts Jr. (ages 3-5) Tuesdays 10:30-11:15 am OR Fridays 12:45-1:30 pm: Through age-appropriate art experiences with a variety of media, your child will explore basic art skills with a balance of structure and experimentation.
 Groups are designed to build problem-solving and expressive skills as well as reinforce child’s natural creative tendencies.
 All materials and concepts are presented in a way that takes into account the child’s developmental level, creative interest, and any particular cognitive, social and emotional needs.

-Experiments in Watercolor (ages 5-8) Mondays 2:45-3:45: This painting class explores watercolor techniques, including color mixing, paint applications and interactions, layers and textures, with lots of options for experiments.
+Let’s Paint (ages 5-10) Mondays 3:45 OR Wednesdays 2:45: This painting class explores watercolors and acrylic in dynamic ways, including color mixing, paint applications and interactions, layers and textures, with lots of options for experiments.
 We’ll then use these techniques to build paintings that incorporate composition and design elements in age appropriate ways.
-Artists will develop lots of experiments and 2-3 final paintings in watercolor.
+Artists will develop lots of experiments and several final paintings.

 Sculpture: 3D design (ages 5-10) Tuesdays 4:45-5:45: This class emphasizes creative problem solving in sculpture, with a focus on design elements that enable imaginations to soar.
 We’ll use assemblage, as well as carving and molding to explore three dimensional design.
 Projects are easily adapted to all ages and abilities, and smaller projects and engineering challenges will keep this class stimulating for everyone.